Chapter 15.08

 D. Sign Lighting.
 No sign shall be internally illuminated.
 Fixtures illuminating signs shall be period-authentic and require a westernization permit.
 All sign illumination shall be hooded, screened, shrouded and oriented so that the light source is not directly visible from a public way.

 1. In the W-2 district, white, nonflashing string lights shall be used to outline the tops of buildings, including gables and adjacent eaves.
-Lights outlining the tops of the buildings must be C-9 sized, warm, white, LED bulbs spaced twelve (12) inches apart.
-Lights outlining the tops of buildings shall be lit starting with the community’s lighting celebration the weekend following the Thanksgiving holiday and continue to be lit each day from dusk until dawn until April 1st the following year.
-Holiday lighting below the roof line may be used; however, the lighting must be C-7 sized, warm, white, LED bulbs spaced twelve (12) inches apart.
+Lights outlining the tops of the buildings must be C-7 sized, warm, white, LED bulbs spaced twelve (12) inches apart.
+Lights outlining the tops of buildings shall be lit starting with the community’s lighting celebration the weekend following the Thanksgiving holiday and continue to be lit each day until April 1st the following year.
+Holiday lighting below the roof line may be used; however, the lighting must be C-7 sized, warm, white LED bulbs spaced twelve (12) inches apart.
+All lights must be a warm, white LED bulb and shall emit steady lighting (not flashing).
+Holiday lighting must be removed by January 15th of the following year.

-2. In the W-1 and W-3 districts, white, non-flashing string lights may be used to outline the tops of buildings, including gables and adjacent eaves.
-Lights outlining the tops of the buildings must be C-9 sized, warm, white, LED bulbs spaced twelve (12) inches apart.
-Lights may be used to decorate any portion of a business and its property boundaries below building tops, gables and adjacent eaves.
-These lights must be white or solid colored, non-flashing, string, holiday-style lights.
-Lights outlining the tops of buildings may be lit starting with the community’s lighting celebration the weekend following the Thanksgiving holiday and continue to be lit each day from dusk until dawn until April 1st the following year, except that all colored lights decorating the building or outside premises, or within six feet of inside windows, shall be removed by January 10th the following year.
+2. In the W-1 and W-3 districts, white, nonflashing string lights may be used to outline the tops of buildings, including gables and adjacent eaves.
+Lights outlining the tops of the buildings must be C-7 sized, warm, white LED bulbs spaced twelve (12) inches apart.
+Lights outlining the tops of buildings may be lit starting with the community’s lighting celebration the weekend following the Thanksgiving holiday and continue to be lit each day until April 1st the following year.
+Holiday lights may be used to decorate any portion of a business and its property boundaries below building tops, gables and adjacent eaves.
+These lights must be warm white, nonflashing, string, holiday-style lights.
+All holiday lights decorating the building below the roofline of outside premises, or within six feet of inside windows, shall be removed by January 15th the following year.
 (Ord.
+776 § 1 (Exh.
+A), 2023; Ord.
 713 § 1 (Att.
 A)(part), 2019: Ord.
 692 § 1 (Att.
 A)(part), 2017)

 15.08.300 General application requirements.